Prognosis Consulting / Resources

 Medical spas and aesthetic practices billing any Medicare-reimbursable services

-The medspa compliance landscape is unusually complex: LegitScript certification, GCMB Nurse Protocol Agreement requirements under O.C.G.A. § 43-34-25, Cosmetic Laser Services Act compliance, and OIG audit exposure on any Medicare-reimbursable services billed alongside aesthetic procedures.
-This guide covers the full intersection.
-In production — email hello@prognosisconsulting.com to be notified at launch.
+Covers LegitScript certification, Georgia GCMB Nurse Protocol Agreement requirements, Cosmetic Laser Services Act compliance, and OIG audit exposure on Medicare-reimbursable services billed alongside aesthetic procedures.
+In production — email us to be notified at launch.

 • Georgia-specific: GCMB Nurse Protocol Agreement and Delegation requirements